Linaro/lava/doc/v2/contribution-intro.rst

 There are clear benefits to contributing to open-source projects like the LAVA Software Community Project.
-You may solve your own problems more quickly than working alone, and you may also have a positive effect on your favourite projects.
+You may solve your own problems more quickly than working alone, and you may also have a positive effect on your favorite projects.

 LAVA is complex and it can be hard to get started as a contributor.
 If this is your first time contributing to open source, there may be